Vasupriya2000/zoomcamp_project/README.md

 ## **Problem Description**

 With the explosive growth of online reviews, platforms like Amazon have become treasure troves of consumer feedback.
-The **Amazon Book Reviews dataset**, spanning from **1996 to 2025**, offers deep insight into how readers engage with books over nearly three decades.
+The **Amazon Book Reviews dataset**,  offers deep insight into how readers engage with books over nearly three decades.

 But with **millions of reviews** and **thousands of authors**, key questions emerge: